sergekomarov/object-detection-s2ds/README.md

 The project aims to develop an object detection system to identify two types of controllers, Siemens S7-300 and Allen-Bradley (CompactLogix) L24ER-QB1B, in PLC cabinets.

+Due to the lack of training data, only synthetic images are used for training.
+The method to generate synthetic data is described in `generate-synthetic-images`.

 ## Prerequisites when running locally

 1. Tensorflow